Kriaa89/VivaFit/readme.md

 As a user, when I log in, I want to see my workout progress, fitness goals, and recommended exercises, so that I can track my fitness journey easily.
 - The dashboard displays total workouts completed.
 - Goals and progress tracking are clearly visible.
-- Recommended workout routines appear based on the user’s profile and fitness goals.
+- Recommended workout routines appear based on the user's profile and fitness goals.
 - Smartwatch sync status is visible (if connected).
 - A reminder or widget prompts the user to update their weekly weight if due.